PortfolioJankowski/Carbon-Footprint-Tool/README.md

-# Test
+Desktop app for companies to calculate their carbon footprint.

-Program for calculation carbon footprint.
-You can import data from excel to Database, add your own emission and open data visualisation!
+A carbon footprint calculation program.
+It utilizes C# WinForms and an SQLite database.
+It allows importing data from Excel and exporting calculations to xlsx files.